wfjsw/node-tdlib/README.md

 ## Install

-As TDLib itself can take a long time to compile, I suggest you use `npm link` instead of `npm install`.
+As TDLib itself can take a long time to compile (after optimization), I suggest you use `npm link` instead of `npm install`.

-Dependencies: clang, cmake
+Dependencies: clang, cmake, node >= 10.0.0

+Optional Dependencies: ccache (can speed up compilation for about 10x)

 ## TdClient Interface